apache/mesos/docs/external-containerizer.md

 will invoke a `wait` followed by a `destroy` on the ECP for those containers.
 * Slave will now call `wait` on the ECP (via EC) for all recovered containers.
-This does once again put ‘wait' into the position of the ultimate command reaper.
+This does once again put `wait` into the position of the ultimate command reaper.